carpentries-incubator/reproducible-publications-quarto/_episodes/05-formatting-rmd-visualeditor.md

 If you have math formula in your manuscript there are three different ways you may insert one.
 Let's look for **FIXME5** for an example.
 Point and click at the insert menu, use the catch-all `⌘ /` keyboard short and then get to inline math mode, or type the formula content between dollar signs `$`.
 You will notice that the color and font type will change, as Rstudio identifies the block as an inline equation.

 ### Adding Inline Code
 Say you are discussing some of the summary statistics in your manuscript, but have to continually check back at your data and scripts.
 R Markdown makes this easy through HTML/LaTeX inline code.
 Inline code is best for calculating simple expressions integrated into your narrative.
 One of the benefits of using this method is if something about your data set changes the code will automatically update the calculation specified.
 For example, use inline code to calculate a summary statistic, such as the percentage of participants.
+Let's try it by looking for **FIXME6**.
+Assuming you would like to compute (add example) (FIXME)

+***ADD CHALLENGE***

 ## Keyboard Shortcuts